-- (a) The usual period of enrolment for a full-time candidate is 6 months. - (b) The maximum period for satisfying the

-- requirements for completion of the GradCertSpC is three years.
+- (a) The usual period of enrolment for a full-time candidate is 6 months. - (b) The maximum period for satisfying the requirements for completion of the GradCertSpC is three years.
 This period refers to the lapsed calendar years, starting from the year in which credit was first achieved in the programme. - (c) On application to the Dean of Education, a candidate may be granted an extension of the maximum period for completion where it has been determined that the candidate has an expectation of completing the qualification within a reasonable time period.
 The period of extension will be specified in each case and the candidate may be required to undertake additional work to comply with current course requirements.

-3. Standard of Entry and Approval Required for Admission to the Programme equivalent; or
+3. Standard of Entry and Approval Required for Admission to the Programme deemed relevant to this programme by the Dean of Education or representative; and